rrvenkatrama/PromptLocalModels/README.md

 ### Create a spreadsheet my_prompts.xlsx

--Name the first sheet "Prompts"
+- Name the first sheet "Prompts"
--Add a column "My Prompts"
+- Add a column "My Prompts"
--Enter a list of prompts (as many as you want) in the column -Save the spreadsheet
+- Enter a list of prompts (as many as you want) in the column
+- Save the spreadsheet

 ### Run the notebook

--(Update the path of the spreadsheetor the name of the filename or columns if required in the notebook before running) -The code reads the spreadsheet into a pandas dataframe -It sends the prompts one at a time to each model and stores responses in the same dataframe -The data frame with the responses is written nback to the spreadsheet -The program will add a new sheet named "Model Responses" that has responses from the three models in various columns along with the prompts in the first column
+- Update the path of the spreadsheet or the name of the filename or columns if required in the notebook before running
+- The code reads the spreadsheet into a pandas DataFrame
+- It sends the prompts one at a time to each model and stores responses in the same DataFrame
+- The DataFrame with the responses is written back to the spreadsheet
+- The program will add a new sheet named "Model Responses" that has responses from the three models in various columns along with the prompts in the first column
--The time to execute the notebook depends on the number of questions -Start with a small number of questions and see the time it takes before adding lots of questions -Compare the responses and enjoy
+- The time to execute the notebook depends on the number of questions
+- Start with a small number of questions and see the time it takes before adding lots of questions
+- Compare the responses and enjoy